inverseproblem/KronLinInv/README.md

 ---

-**New**: a pure parallel Julia implementation is work in progress, see <https://github.com/inverseproblem/KronLinInv.jl>
+**New**: a pure parallel Julia implementation is available, see <https://github.com/inverseproblem/KronLinInv.jl>

 ---